webdoc/template/README.md

 <pre class="html">&lt;a href=&quot;#close&quot;&gt;Close&lt;/a&gt;</pre>

-<h3>.tab and .slide</h3>
+<h3>.tab, .slide</h3>

-<p>Tabs and slides are functionally identical, differing in style only.</p>
+<p>Tabs and slides are functionally identical.
+Two classes are provided for convenience, as tabs and slides tend to be styled very differently.
+Where we refer to 'tabs' below, assume that we also mean slides.</p>

-<p>In any group of tabs or slides, only one can be active at any one time.
-Normally, all tab or slide siblings of the tab or slide currently being activated automatically become a group.
-However, to be more explicit this grouping can be overridden with a <code>data-selector</code> attribute containing a selector that selects all other tabs or slides for the group.
-The selector can be any selector the jQuery understands.
+<p>In any group of tabs, only one can be active at any one time.
+Normally, all <code>.tab</code> siblings of the tab currently being activated automatically become a group.</p>

+<p>To be more explicit, the grouping can be overridden with a <code>data-selector</code> attribute containing a selector for all other tabs in the group.
+The selector can be any that jQuery understands.
 Here are two tabs grouped using a <code>data-selector</code> attribute:</p>

 <pre class="html" title="You may be wondering about that odd div closing tag.
 That's a technique for creating spaceless html.
 See the section on html style.">&lt;div class=&quot;quote_tab tab&quot; id=&quot;ford&quot; data-selector=&quot;.quote_tab&quot;&gt;
 	&lt;p&gt;Time is an illusion.
 Lunchtime, doubly so.&lt;/p&gt;